Tangy Turmeric Chicken with Sumac & Lime

 What is Sumac?

-The sumac that is used in cooking, often in Middle eastern cuisine, is a powder made from the dried berry of a bush commonly growing in the Mediterranean region.
-Sumac powder has a tart and sour flavor, and is a great counterpart in this recipe to the earthy ground turmeric, not to mention a beautiful purple-ish color.
+The sumac used in cooking, often in Middle eastern cuisine, is a powder made from the dried berry of a bush that common grows in the Mediterranean region.
+Sumac powder is a beautiful purple-ish color, and has a tart and sour flavor.
+It is a great counterpart in this easy chicken recipe to the earthy flavor of ground turmeric.
 I also use sumac in this Crisp Romaine Salad with Parsley and Mint, and it is a main ingredient in za-atar spice blends.
 Sumac may be found at Middle eastern grocery stores, or ordered online.

 - 4 bone-in, skin-on chicken thighs* (about 2 pounds)